Timeseries

 TimeSeries

-classmethod from_values(values, columns=None, fillna_value=None, static_covariates=None, hierarchy=None)[source]
+classmethod from_values(values, columns=None, fillna_value=None, static_covariates=None, hierarchy=None, metadata=None, copy=True)[source]

-Build an integer-indexed series from an array of values.
-The series will have an integer index (RangeIndex).
+The series will have an integer time index (RangeIndex).

 Parameters